Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule: Concluding remark

-For those Motzkin paths that correspond to an element in $\mathcal{CP}(n)$, although there are no known quick checking methods, there is a coincidental method to check whether a Motzkin path satisfies the rule.

-We first transform the Motzkin path first: \begin{description} \item[Step 1:] We concatenate an up edge and a down edge before and after the Motzkin path, respectively. \item[Step 2:] We push diagonals outward to get axis paths: We replace each up edge from $(i,j)$--$(i+1,j+1)$ into $(i,j)$--$(i,j+1)$--$(i+1,j+1)$, and each down edge from $(i,j)$--$(i+1,j-1)$ into $(i,j)$--$(i+1,j)$--$(i+1,j-1)$. \item[Step 3:] We connect $(0,0)$ to $(n+1,0)$ to enclose a region. \end{description}
+For those Motzkin paths that correspond to an element in $\mathcal{CP}(n)$, although there are no known quick checking methods, there is a reflection method to check whether a Motzkin path satisfies the rule.
+To this purpose, we need to transform our Motzkin paths first: \begin{description} \item[Step 1:] We attach an up edge and a down edge before and after the Motzkin path, respectively. \item[Step 2:] We push diagonals outward to get axis paths: We replace each up edge from $(i,j)$--$(i+1,j+1)$ into $(i,j)$--$(i,j+1)$--$(i+1,j+1)$, and each down edge from $(i,j)$--$(i+1,j-1)$ into $(i,j)$--$(i+1,j)$--$(i+1,j-1)$. \item[Step 3:] We connect $(0,0)$ to $(n+1,0)$ to enclose a region. \end{description}

-\begin{proposition} A motzkin path of length $n-1$ corresponds to an element in $\mathcal{CP}(n)$ if and only if the ray starting from $(\frac{1}{2},0)$ with angle $45^\circ$, when reflected by the segments of the motzkin path, touches every segment before going back to $(0,\frac{1}{2})$. \end{proposition} We give a sketch of the proof via an example. \begin{example} We still consider the matrix in $\mathcal{CP}(12)$ with corresponding permutation $(0\,2\,6\,1\,5\,10\,7\,11\,9\,4\,8\,3)$.
+\begin{proposition} A motzkin path of length $n-1$ corresponds to an element in $\mathcal{CP}(n)$ if and only if the ray starting from $(\frac{1}{2},0)$ with angle $45^\circ$, when reflected by the segments of the motzkin path, touches every unit segment before going back to $(0,\frac{1}{2})$. \end{proposition} We sketch the proof via an example. \begin{example} We still consider the matrix in $\mathcal{CP}(12)$ with corresponding permutation $(0\,2\,6\,1\,5\,10\,7\,11\,9\,4\,8\,3)$.
 We can shift the columns to obtain a matrix with a horizontal symmetric axis (shown red in \cref{fig:ray-shooting}).
 We can then read the Motzkin path by both the upper border and the lower border of ones, and we concatenate one up step before and one down step after the Motzkin path.

 Note that in the upper-right diagram, all vertical lines correspond to a reflection with respect to the red line.
 In the permutation, $10$ maps to $7$, which can be seen in both the matrix and the reflection route in the Motzkin path.
 This is a direct correspondence. \end{example}